kailash-manasarovar/statement/docs/timeline/2024/may.md

 ![Granny Smith](../../content/images/fake-accounts/lard-shugga.png)

-- This account is deleted over the last two days.
+- This account was deleted over the last two days.
 The timing on that is interesting.

 ## The laundry